LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/customEventLogging.md

 ### Custom Events

-Custom events originate from a scripting function that is written in either the pre/post-process code or process user response section of any dialog interaction.
-Details on the structure of the scripting function can be [here](conversation-builder-scripting-functions-log-debug.html#log-custom-event).
+Custom events originate from a scripting function that is written in either the Pre/Post-Process Code or the Process User Response section of any dialog interaction.
+Details on the structure of the scripting function can be found [here](conversation-builder-scripting-functions-log-debug.html#log-custom-event).
 Custom events are more flexible than our default analytics, allowing you to specify when and what data is captured for analytic or tracking purposes.
 We'll cover where to access and how to read these captured events later in this guide, but to start let’s look at our bot and write some custom events.

 ### Bot Configuration

-When using a [knowledge base](knowledge-base-overview.html), it might be desirable to know if a result was displayed successfully and whether the user is satisfied with the result.
+When using a [knowledge base](knowledge-base-overview.html), it might be desirable to know if a result was displayed successfully and whether the user was satisfied with the result.
 Having this information in hand is important when training and tuning your knowledge base intents.
 To achieve this, we're going to include two custom events in our fallback dialog:

 * A custom event to log when we have a successful response from our FAQ knowledge base
 * A custom event that is triggered from a user response indicating the correctness of the returned article

 <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/bp_eventLogging1.png">

 Our first custom event tracks successful knowledge base queries.
-We'll include the following code in the pre-process code section of the interaction that displays our FAQ article.
+We'll include the following code in the **Pre-Process Code** section of the interaction that displays our FAQ article.
 As this interaction is only displayed on a successful API response, we can capture and log information here.

 ```javascript
 var articleTitle = botContext.getBotVariable('FAQ.title');